-

 Are weighted voting rights in listed companies allowed in your market?
 What special rights are allowed to be reserved (if any) to certain shareholders after a company goes public?

-In Sweden’s capital markets, the concept of weighted voting rights is implemented through the creation of various classes of share.
+In Sweden’s capital markets, the concept of weighted voting rights is implemented through the creation of different classes of shares.

 A common manifestation of this practice is the allocation of different voting rights to different share classes.
-For example, a company might issue ‘A’ shares with ten (10) votes per share and ‘B’ shares with one (1) vote per share.
+For example, a company may issue ‘A’ shares with ten (10) votes per share and ‘B’ shares with one (1) vote per share.
+This concept is widely used in Sweden and Sweden actively advocated for its retention in the EU Listing Act.
+Creating different classes of shares is common in Swedish founder-led businesses, allowing founders to retain control.
+Examples of such companies include H&M, Ericsson, and Truecaller.

 -